-In 2016 the Kaibab National Forest (KNF) approved the Bill Williams Mountain Restoration Project due to high risk of catastrophic wildfire.
-The restoration plan calls for treatments on 15,000 acres on Bill Williams Mountain to protect watershed and forest health, and the local community.
-The purpose of the project is to reduce tree densities and biomass fuels at the top of Bill Williams

-Mountain to help minimize risk from catastrophic wildfire, as well as prevent post-fire flooding and subsequent debris flows.
+In 2016 the Kaibab National Forest (KNF) approved the Bill Williams Mountain Restoration Project due to high risk of catastrophic wildfire, and the restoration plan called for treatments on 15,000 acres on Bill Williams Mountain to protect watershed and forest health, and the local community.
+The purpose of this AWPF project was to reduce tree densities and biomass fuels at the top of Bill Williams Mountain to help minimize risk from catastrophic wildfire, as well as prevent post-fire flooding and subsequent debris flows.